Chart Color Schemes

 Health performance in Shepparton Surrounds - West is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Shepparton Surrounds - West faces significant health challenges, with common conditions prevalent among both younger and older residents.
-Private health cover is low at approximately 48%, compared to the national average of 55.3%.
+Only approximately 48% of the total population (5,197 people) have private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health